 Career Outlook for Nurses in Massachusetts

-Individuals who earn degrees from nursing schools in Massachusetts enjoy a bright career outlook; the BLS predicts that the number of nursing jobs will rise by 15% from 2016 to 2026.
-Additionally, Massachusetts had the 10th most registered nurses among U.S. states in 2016.
-Nurses often pursue different specializations across the healthcare field by earning licenses or advanced degrees; these specializations set individuals apart from other job candidates and can help them secure better careers.
+Many individuals who earn degrees from nursing schools in Massachusetts enjoy a bright career outlook; the BLS projects that the number of nursing jobs in the U.S. will rise by 15% from 2016 to 2026.
+Nurses often pursue different specializations across the healthcare field by earning licenses or advanced degrees; these specializations can set individuals apart from other job candidates, helping them secure more attractive careers.

 Biggest Hospitals in Massachusetts

-Massachusetts has several large, well-ranked hospitals, many of which are based in Boston.
-These facilities employ tens of thousands of physicians, surgeons, nurses, and other healthcare workers, making them prime places for recent graduates and first-time job seekers to find jobs.
-Hospitals also tend to offer internships and fellowships, giving students pursuing online nursing degrees the opportunity to gain work experience before they secure their first full-time job.
+Massachusetts contains several large, well-ranked hospitals, many of which operate out of Boston.
+These facilities employ tens of thousands of physicians, surgeons, nurses, and other healthcare workers, making them prime places for recent graduates and first-time job seekers to find employment.
+Hospitals also tend to offer internships and fellowships, allowing students pursuing online nursing degrees the opportunity to gain work experience before they secure their first full-time jobs.

 - Massachusetts General Hospital: This hospital serves the eastern part of the state, including Boston and its suburbs.
-In 2015, the Massachusetts General Hospital employed nearly 22,000 workers, served an average of about 1,000 patients in operating beds every day, and earned a net patient service revenue of $2.45 billion.
+In 2015, Mass General employed nearly 22,000 workers, served an average of about 1,000 patients in operating beds every day, and earned a net patient service revenue of $2.45 billion.

 - Brigham and Women's Hospital: Also based in Boston, this hospital aided an average of almost 800 patients in hospital beds every day in 2015.
-The Brigham and Women's Hospital employs about 14,600 workers and has a net patient service revenue of $1.8 billion.
-Brigham and Women’s also operates as a teaching hospital for Harvard medical students, making it an especially attractive place for young nurses to start their careers.
+Brigham and Women's employs about 14,600 workers and boasts a net patient service revenue of $1.8 billion.
+The hospital also operates as a teaching hospital for Harvard medical students, making it an especially attractive place for young nurses to start their careers.

 Additional Nursing Resources in Massachusetts

-The central aim of the Massachusetts Nursing Association revolves around unionization, labor policy, and influencing political decisions in healthcare.
-It also provides multiple resources for nurses wishing to further their careers and continue their education.
+- Massachusetts Nursing Association: The central aims of MNA revolve around unionization, labor policy, and influencing political decisions in healthcare.
+The association also provides multiple resources for nurses seeking to further their careers and continue their education.

-The Massachusetts chapter of the American Nurses Association is based in Boston.
+- American Nurses Association Massachusetts: The Massachusetts chapter of ANA operates out of Boston.
 This organization hosts a career center with a job database and other career resources.
 It also offers support to nurses interested in furthering their licensure and credentials and provides scholarships for Massachusetts students.
 ANA Massachusetts advocates for healthcare policy and allows its members to join committees and participate in political advocacy.

-The National Association for Pediatric Nurse Practitioners serves as a national organization for nurses who work with children.
+- National Association for Pediatric Nurse Practitioners Massachusetts: NAPNAP serves as a national organization for nurses who work with children.
 The association's website lists resources for professional pediatric nurses and student nurses.
-The organization hosts dinners and lectures, allowing pediatric nurses to engage in important networking.
+The organization also hosts dinners and lectures, allowing pediatric nurses to engage in networking.

-This professional organization promotes professional development among nurse practitioners, establishes networks and coalitions between nurses and nursing organizations in Massachusetts, and advocates for healthcare policy affecting nurse practitioners in the state.
-The coalition hosts several events per month throughout the state.
+- Massachusetts Coalition of Nurse Practitioners: This organization promotes professional development among nurse practitioners, establishes networks and coalitions between nurses and nursing organizations in Massachusetts, and advocates for healthcare policy affecting nurse practitioners in the state.
+The coalition also hosts several events per month throughout the state.

-This association specifically serves students currently studying to become nurses at nursing schools in Massachusetts; students even make up the association's Board of Directors.
+- Massachusetts Student Nurses' Association: This association specifically serves students attending nursing schools in Massachusetts; in fact, students even make up the association's board of directors.
 The Massachusetts chapter operates locations all over the state and provides scholarships and career resources for its members.

 Accredited Online Nursing Programs in Massachusetts

-The list below details the various online nursing degrees that can be earned at nursing schools in Massachusetts.
-This list includes only accredited programs and discusses several types of Massachusetts nursing schools, including associate degrees in nursing, online RN programs in Massachusetts, online RN to BSN programs in Massachusetts, online BSN programs in Massachusetts, online MSN programs in Massachusetts, and online doctoral programs in nursing.
+The list below details the various online nursing degrees that students can earn at nursing schools in Massachusetts.
+This list includes only accredited programs and discusses several types of degree tracks at Massachusetts nursing schools, including associate degrees in nursing, online RN programs in Massachusetts, online RN-to-BSN programs in Massachusetts, online BSN programs in Massachusetts, online MSN programs in Massachusetts, and online doctoral programs in nursing.